Science AT SEA

 For this experiment, state of the art underwater gliders were deployed alongside satellite tagged turtles.
 Just like remotely operated vehicles shaped like submarines, they can navigate and sample at different depths.
 Our gliders are manipulated by technicians using tools similar to video game controllers to follow the sea turtles and feedback valuable oceanographic data.
 They can measure salinity, sound, temperature, water quality and more.

 Loggerhead sea turtles are transoceanic travellers.
 The conservation of such a highly mobile species requires effort on an international scale.
-Alnitak has teamed up with the U.S. Fish and Wildlife Service’s Marine Turtle Conservation Fund program, created under the US Marine Turtle Conservation Act.
-Along with NOAA and Kai Marine Services, we continue in our efforts to track and research sea turtles, with the hope of reducing ship collisions and by-catch of this beautiful species.
+Alnitak has teamed up with the U.S. Fish and Wildlife Service’s Marine Turtle Conservation Fund, created under the US Marine Turtle Conservation Act.
+With their support, we continue in our efforts to track and research sea turtles, with the hope of reducing ship collisions and by-catch of this beautiful species.

 One of Alnitak’s fields of interest has been the development and testing of a variety of underwater sensors and electronic monitoring systems (EMS).
 These can be use to monitor human activities in protected areas (navigation, fishing, noise, debris pollution), to monitor whale and dolphin populations (passive acoustics) as well as sea turtles and tunas (telemetry and acoustic tagging networks - Guideline for the use of Electronic Monitoring in NATURA 2000.)